Lotame/DataStream_Cookbook/recipes/1/Mapping2CSV.md

 # Recipe 1.1
-#### ...After we unzip and process the data stream file, we need to what it means...
+#### ...After we unzip and process the data stream file, we need to see what it means...

-So I've got some DataStream files processed.
+So I've downloaded some LDX DataStream files.
 In this recipe, specifically, they go into a CSV file.
-However, I get a bunch of behavior ids in the data, but we need a lookup file to check the meaning of the behaviors.
-In this task, we try to transform multiple mapping json.gz files got from recipe 0 to one single CSV File for behavior lookup.
+However, I see a bunch of behavior ids in the data, but don't know what any of them mean!
+We need a lookup file to check the meaning of the behaviors.
+In this task, we try to transform multiple mapping.json.gz files got from recipe 0 to one single CSV File for behavior lookup.

 ## Unzip the mapping.json.gz file

-First, we need to unzip the all mapping
+First, we need to unzip the mapping file.
 Similar to the introduction for recipe 1, I can just do this
 ```bash
 python GzipExtractor.py /directory/containing/my/mapping_files/